 According to eMarketer, in 2018, more than 18% of the U.S. population and 21.9% of internet users worldwide will use a smart speaker at least once a month.
 But how many of these people are using it for voice search?

-On the Amazon Echo, the main means of carrying out tasks, from checking the weather to listening to the radio or news headlines, is through Amazon Skills.
+On the Amazon Echo, the main means of carrying out tasks, from checking the weather to listening to the radio or news headlines, is through Alexa Skills.
 Google Home has an equivalent, Actions on Google, which claim to allow Google Home owners to accomplish more than a million different things with their smart speaker device.

 Anyone can build and submit a Skill or an Action for use on Amazon or Google’s smart speakers, presenting a clear opportunity for brands to have a presence on these devices.
 But as far as voice search goes, these uses of a smart speaker fall under the umbrella of “voice commands” rather than “voice search”.
-There’s no search engine involved in activating an Amazon Skill or an Action on Google.
+There’s no search engine involved in activating an Alexa Skill or an Action on Google.